Reelin: Discovery

 The Reelin receptors, apolipoprotein E receptor 2 (ApoER2) and very-low-density lipoprotein receptor (VLDLR), were discovered by Trommsdorff, Herz and colleagues, who initially found that the cytosolic adaptor protein Dab1 interacts with the cytoplasmic domain of LDL receptor family members.
 They then went on to show that the double knockout mice for ApoER2 and VLDLR, which both interact with Dab1, had cortical layering defects similar to those in reeler.

-The downstream pathway of reelin was further clarified with the help of other mutant mice, including yotari and scrambler.
+The downstream pathway of reelin was further clarified with the help of other mutant mice, including yotari and scrambler mice.
 These mutants have phenotypes similar to that of reeler mice, but without mutation in reelin.
-It was then demonstrated that the mouse disabled homologue 1 (Dab1) gene is responsible for the phenotypes of these mutant mice, as Dab1 protein was absent (yotari) or only barely detectable (scrambler) in these mutants.
+It was then demonstrated that the mouse disabled homologue 1 (Dab1) gene is responsible for the phenotype of these mutant mice, as Dab1 protein was absent (yotari) or only barely detectable (scrambler) in these mutants.
 Targeted disruption of Dab1 also caused a phenotype similar to that of reeler.
 Pinpointing the DAB1 as a pivotal regulator of the reelin signaling cascade started the tedious process of deciphering its complex interactions.

 There followed a series of speculative reports linking reelin's genetic variation and interactions to schizophrenia, Alzheimer's disease, autism and other highly complex dysfunctions.
 These and other discoveries, coupled with the perspective of unraveling the evolutionary changes that allowed for the creation of human brain, highly intensified the research.
 As of 2008, some 13 years after the gene coding the protein was discovered, hundreds of scientific articles address the multiple aspects of its structure and functioning.